JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## I.

 1\.
-Ahura Mazda spake unto Spitama Zarathu_s_tra, saying: 'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita, the wide-expanding [^274] and health-giving, who hates the Daêvas and obeys the laws of Ahura, who is worthy of sacrifice in the material world, worthy of prayer in the material world; the life-increasing [^275] and holy, the herd-increasing and holy, the fold-increasing and holy, the wealth-increasing and holy, the country-increasing and holy;
+Ahura Mazda spake unto Spitama Zarathu<i>s</i>tra, saying: 'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita, the wide-expanding [^274] and health-giving, who hates the Daêvas and obeys the laws of Ahura, who is worthy of sacrifice in the material world, worthy of prayer in the material world; the life-increasing [^275] and holy, the herd-increasing and holy, the fold-increasing and holy, the wealth-increasing and holy, the country-increasing and holy;

 2\.
 'Who makes the seed of all males pure [^276], who makes the womb of all females pure for bringing forth [^277], who makes all females bring forth in safety, who puts milk into the breasts of all females in the right measure and the right duality;